bryan0806/Udacity-CarND-Traffic-Sign-Classifier-Project/writeup.md

 Here is an example of histogram equalization:

-![origin][image10] ![histogram equalization][image11]

-2.

-As a first step, I decided to convert the images to grayscale because ...
+Origin:![origin][image10]
+After historgram equalization:![histogram equalization][image11]

+2. Image Transformation: Some range of Rotate/Shear/Brightness Effect on image.

-Here is an example of a traffic sign image before and after grayscaling.
+Here is an example of transform image:

-![alt text][image2]

-As a last step, I normalized the image data because ...
+Origin:![origin][image12]
+After transform:![transform][image13]

+In the 7th code cell of IPython notebook, I define Color normalization function.

+This function make R/G/B value from 0~255 to 0~1, so it is easy and less error for future computation.

+I let all image to apply this function before training.

 ####2.
 Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)